fraud

 Bust-Out Fraud in regulatory context

 In the United States, bust-out fraud sits within the Bank Secrecy Act framework.
 Under 31 U.S.C. § 5318(g), financial institutions must file a SAR when they identify a transaction involving $5,000 or more that they know or suspect involves illegal activity.
-Bust-out fraud, once identified, almost always exceeds that threshold.
-Ring-operated cases exceed it by orders of magnitude.
+Bank fraud under 18 U.S.C. § 1344 is the predicate offence.
+Bust-out fraud, once identified, almost always exceeds that threshold, and ring-operated cases exceed it by orders of magnitude.

 The OCC's Comptroller's Handbook on Credit Card Lending identifies deliberate drawdown followed by default as a category requiring distinct fraud treatment, separate from ordinary credit losses.
 Examiners expect banks to distinguish bust-out losses from standard charge-offs in their reporting, because the two carry different capital treatment and regulatory significance.